 The harsh sunlight in South Africa causes carpets and soft furnishings to fade.

-UV light levels in South Africa, especially in summer, are high and UV eats into the fabric and other materials such as wood causing it to yellow or fade.
+UV light levels in South Africa, especially in summer, are high, and UV eats into the fabric and other materials such as wood, causing them to be yellow or fade.

-In the past, Double Glazing did not look pretty and was somewhat dull and boring.
+Double Glazing did not look pretty and was somewhat dull in the past.

-Today double glazing has evolved, and a great deal more creativity has gone into how it looks.
+Today double Glazing has evolved, and more creativity has gone into how it looks.

-Visual appeal for many is a reason why they stick with or choose a particular type of window.
+Visual appeal for many is why they stick with or choose a particular type of window.

-With double glazing today there is a wide choice of designs and windows can also be custom made.
+There is a wide choice of designs with double Glazing today, and windows can also be custom made.

 As a result, you get all the benefits of insulation and security while retaining the visual appearance of your home.

-The design of double glazing has come along so far in recent years that there now solutions that can work with buildings that have a strict style or building controls such as listed buildings.
+The double glazing design has come along so far in recent years that there are now solutions that can work with buildings with a strict style or building controls, such as listed buildings.

 Double Glazed Benefits vs Value and Return

 Good insulation brings measurable long-term savings with it.
-Less use of appliances and better insulation combined bring savings on energy bills are visible quickly.
+Less use of appliances and better insulation combined get savings on energy bills are visible quickly.

-A further benefit that comes from installing double glazing is that the value of your property can increase.
-Double glazing like any form of insulation should be considered as an investment in any home.
+A further benefit that comes from installing double Glazing is that the value of your property can increase.
+Like any form of insulation, double Glazing should be considered an investment in any home.

-More and more homes now have double glazing fitted at the time of construction.
+More and more homes now have double Glazing fitted at construction.

-In fact, savvy homeowners have installed double glazing units if not throughout the entirety of the house at least in part and values of these homes are higher than those with conventional windows.
+Savvy homeowners have installed double glazing units, if not throughout the entirety of the house, at least in part, and the values of these homes are higher than those with conventional windows.

 Install Roof Insulation With Double Glazed Windows for best ROI

-The is the 145mm Isotherm with the R-value 3.70 when installed comes into play with the windows.
+The 145mm Isotherm with the R-value of 3.70, when installed, comes into play with the windows.

-There are many benefits to installing double glazing.
+There are many benefits to installing double Glazing.
 However, the product still struggles to gain the attention and traction it needs to be the success it can be in South Africa.
-As to why double glazing not as standard as it should be?
+As to why double Glazing is not as standard as it should be?

-- In fact, the capital outlay deters many people from considering it.
+- The capital outlay deters many people from considering it.

-- Double glazing will adequately pay for itself when considered as a value rather than cost.
+- Double Glazing will adequately pay for itself when considered a value rather than cost.

 People don’t know

-Australia, for example, has seen a growth in double glazing.
-In fact, the Australian climate is not far different from that of Southern Africa.
+Australia, for example, has seen a growth in double Glazing.
+The Australian climate is not far different from that of Southern Africa.

-In fact, in the early days in the UK, there were a large number of “cowboy” double glazing installers that gave the industry and the product a bad name.
+In fact, in the early days in the UK, many “cowboy” double glazing installers gave the industry and the product a bad name.

-These stories can be offputting but installing with a reputable provider of double glazing should see, and first class product fit perfectly.
+These stories can be offputting, but installing with a reputable double Glazing provider should see a first-class product fit perfectly.

-South Africa has a growing number of qualified, experienced and reputable double glazing providers.
+South Africa has many qualified, experienced and reputable double glazing providers.

 Overall Double Glazing is a product that will have to become more popular in South Africa as part of the continuous drive to save energy.

-As uptake and installations increase some aspects of price will come down.
-Double glazing must form part of an overall insulation solution.
+As uptake and installations increase, some aspects of the price will decrease.
+Double Glazing must form part of an overall insulation solution.

 And this will be with the added benefit of noise reduction and security for it to make absolute sense.
 For homeowners who want to save on energy loss and improve the impact of Climate Change, this is the way forward.

-If you are not sure, talk to someone in South Africa who has installed it, and they will sing the praises of the solution.
+If you are unsure, talk to someone in South Africa who has installed it, and they will sing the praises of the solution.